 Investor A falls in the 28 percent tax bracket, whereas invested B uses the tax-equivalent yield formula, like a tax bracket of 20.
 We can make sure whether a municipal bond with an interest rate of 10% per annum would benefit investor A or investor B.

 Tax Equivalent Yield for Investor A is Calculated as:

 - R(te) = R(tf) / (1 – t)

 - R (te) = 0.10 / (1 – 0.28)

 - R (te) = 0.10 / 0.72

 - R (te) = 0.1389 or 13.89%

-Thus the taxable bond in case of Investor A must contain a yield greater than 13.89%, which would eventually be more profitable after deducting his 28% tax bracket.
-In other words, if the yield rate is 13.89%, the investor has would gain nothing out of the yield because of the 28% tax slab.
+Thus, the taxable bond in the case of Investor A must contain a yield greater than 13.89%, which would eventually be more profitable after deducting his 28% tax bracket.
+In other words, if the yield rate is 13.89%, the investor would gain nothing from the yield because of the 28% tax slab.

 Tax Equivalent Yield for Investor B is Calculated as:

 - R(te) = R(tf) / (1 – t)